ettore9x9/RT1_assignment1/README.md

 ### searchRoad ###

-Let's focus on the function `searchRoad`.
-It aims to search a good orientation for the robot, and chooses to turn the robot or not, evaluating the distance from obstacles in sectors.
+Let us focus on the function `searchRoad`.
+This function aims to search for a good orientation for the robot, choosing whether to turn it or not, depending on the distance from the obstacles in each sector.

 Choices made:
-* If an obstacle is near in both sectors +1 and -1 the road is too narrow, so call the function `findRoad`.
+* If an obstacle is found to be near in both sectors +1 and -1, i.e., the road is too narrow, it calls the function `findRoad`.
-* If there aren't obstacles in sector 0, go further.
+* Otherwise, provided that there are no obstacles in sector 0, it moves the robot further.
- - To avoid being too close to an obstacle with the side of the robot, checks if sector 1 and sector -1 are free from obstacles.
-If they are not, then turns just a little bit.
+* Furthermore, to avoid the robot's side getting too close to an obstacle, `searchRoad` checks if sectors +1 or -1 are obstacle-free.
+If one of them is not, then it turns a little bit.
-* If there is an obstacle in sector 0, it must turns to find a better way, so call the function `findRoad`.
+* If there is an obstacle in sector 0, the robot must turn to find a better way, so the `findRoad` function is called.

-The `searchRoad` function has this flowchart:
+The `searchRoad` function has the following flowchart:

 <p align="center">
 <img src="https://github.com/ettore9x9/RT1_assignment1/blob/master/images/flowchart_searchRoad.jpg" width=50% height=50%>